johanlantz/curly/README.md

 char* headers = "{\"Accept\":}";
 curly_http_get("https://httpbin.org", headers, NULL);
 ```
+####Using ssl
+By default curly enables peer verification (see curl docs for VerifyPeer).
+You can disable this check by setting do_not_verify_peer to 1.
+For iOS/OS-X the DarwinSSL backend is used so there is no real reason to do that.
+For other platforms using OpenSSL you must provide a list of trusted Certificate Authorities (CA).
+This list might be available in the OS already or you have to construct it.
+For Android I have a gist here: https://gist.github.com/johanlantz/6c53af21723ac9adfd00

 ##Installation
 There are several ways to use curly depending on your platform and requirements.